smsohan/smsohan.github.com/source/_posts/2020-11-12-learn-to-get-and-give-feedback.markdown

 In this case, Catherine genuinely cared and had the courage to share this feedback about my improper use of English.
 I love getting such direct and timely feedback.

-Here, I’m sharing links to some contents that I found to be high quality resources to learn about  feedback.
+Here, I’m sharing links to some content that I found to be high quality resources to learn about  feedback.
 Hope you’ll enjoy.

 1. Radical Candor Talk - [The Surprising Secret to Being a Good Boss](https://www.youtube.com/watch?v=4yODalLQ2lM) Podcasts